saltysoup/a3-bootcamp-ce/Day2/inference-with-vllm-on-gke/README.md

 > Hint: Refer to k8s manifest and notice how we have passed vLLM settings!
 <!-- -->
-> Hint: See this [link](https://docs.vllm.ai/en/latest/models/engine_args.html) to get information about vLLM setting arguments.
+> Hint: See this [Engine Arguments](https://docs.vllm.ai/en/latest/models/engine_args.html) and [Performance & Tuning](https://docs.vllm.ai/en/latest/models/performance.html) to get information about vLLM setting arguments.